MicrosoftDocs/defender-docs/defender-xdr/mto-tenantgroups.md

 4. Select **Add** to add custom detection rules.

 > [!NOTE]
-> Multi-tenant management currently only supports adding custom detection rules to a tenant group.
+> Multitenant management currently only supports adding custom detection rules to a tenant group.
 Additional content types will be added in the future.

 5. The **Source tenant** column displays the tenant the detection rule comes from.
 Choose the detection rules you want to add to the assignment.